Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 7

 of the time drawing boats &

-aeroplanes for the kiddies a game
+areoplanes for the kiddies a game

 which gave me as such fun as

-it did them.
+it did them -

 the stirling & dollar exchange - and in

-^ the three last days we made 40 pounds
+^the three last days we made £40

-each which [came] very nicely and
+each which came very nicely and

 managed to almost pay for our